Where Does Vanilla Come From? A Guide to Vanilla Origins, Flavor Profiles and Culinary Uses

 Tahiti – Similar Climate, Different Species

 Tahiti, an island in the southern Pacific, has a tropical climate that makes it an ideal location for growing vanilla.
-In 1848, French Admiral Ferdinand-Alphonse Hamelin brought Vanilla aromatica plants to Tahiti and, two years later, French Admiral Louis-Adolphe Bonard imported Vanilla fragrans plants.
+In 1848, French Admiral Ferdinand-Alphonse Hamelin brought Vanilla aromatica plants to Tahiti and, two years later, French Admiral Louis-Adolphe Bonard imported Vanilla planifolia plants.
 These two species were skillfully crossbred during the next few decades, resulting in the plump Tahitian vanilla beans we know today—Vanilla tahitensis.

 Tahitian vanilla is cured differently than vanilla grown in Madagascar or Mexico.
 Mature beans are stacked in a cool place for five to ten days, until they are completely brown.
 They are then rinsed in clear water, a process unique to Tahiti.
 Next, over a period of a month, growers expose the beans to the gentle morning sun three to four hours a day.
 In the afternoon, they wrap the beans in cloth and store them in crates until the next morning, to promote transpiration.
 Little by little, the water evaporates, causing the beans to shrink.
 Throughout this phase, the bean pods are smoothed and flattened by hand, between the farmer’s thumb and index finger.
 After a month, when the vanilla has received its fill of sunlight, the beans are left for 40 days to dry in a shaded and ventilated spot, which reduces their moisture content.